Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 } CSR_SERVER_DLL, *PCSR_SERVER_DLL;
 {% endhighlight %}

 Undocumented structures may change from build to build so one has to make sure the types of declared fields match the instructions that reference them.
-Luckily, this time they did which was not the case for `BASE_STATIC_SERVER_DATA`.
+Luckily, this time they did.
+For `BASE_STATIC_SERVER_DATA`, however, it was not the case.
 The only place where I could find a definition for this structure was ReactOS [source code](https://doxygen.reactos.org/d3/d5a/base_8h_source.html) and, unfortunately, the version they had there differed from the one currently used in _basesrv.dll_, hence there was nothing left for me but to reconstruct `BASE_STATIC_SERVER_DATA` by analyzing the assembler instructions operating on its fields whilst borrowing corresponding names (when present) from ReactOS sources.
 Here is the end result:

 <div class="env-header"> Reverse-engineered BASE_STATIC_SERVER_DATA </div>
 {% highlight c linenos %}